MateusGabi/graphase/README.md

 ## Goal

-Create a powerful tool for develop easy GraphQL webservices.
+Create a powerful tool for develop easy webservices.

 ### Steps

-- [ ] Transform JavaScript/Typescript Model layer into GraphQL Type Schema.
+- [x] Transform GraphQL Type Schema into Java Code (Model and DAO).
 It is the project scope.
-- [ ] Generate resolvers.
+- [ ] Support Query and Mutation types.
 It is a big problem.
-- [ ] Creates a VCS of the generated GraphQL Schema.
+- [ ] Creates a Version Control System of the generated code in order to support API evolution.
-- [ ] Easy deployment into production using Serverless framework or Heroku CLI.
+- [ ] Easy deployment into production using Spring Framework or Heroku CLI.

 ## Important Concepts